Maratus griseus: Diet

-Spiders in this species generally prey on other invertebrates that can be significantly larger than themselves.
+Spiders of this species generally prey on other invertebrates, which can be significantly larger than themselves.
 Observations of this predatory behaviour include various species of flies, moths, and butterflies.
 The family Salticidae, to which this species belongs, is also known for eating other spiders as well as any insect that they are able to subdue.

 The hunting tactics these spiders use to catch their prey, much like their mating behaviour, are unique.
 Unlike other spiders, this species does not build webs to trap their prey; instead, they actively track it and ambush it.
 This is possible due to their highly developed eyesight which gives them excellent binocular vision and depth perception, as well as a near 360-degree visual awareness due to the positioning of their eye pairs, which allows these spiders to keep a visual lock on their prey as they hunt and pounce accurately when within striking distance.
 Once a prey item has been located, the spider stalks it and approaches it carefully often using its web as a tool to traverse the environment (i.e. using it as a rope to climb down) until the spider is in striking distance.
 Once in this position, the spider pounces on its prey, grabbing it with its frontal limbs and then, as with any other spider, using its fangs to inject venom and digestive enzymes which kill the prey and help break it down so the spider may injest it through its hypodermic fangs.